webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 shader can output extra values at each of those positions and by default, those values will be interpolated between the 3 points.

-Lets make a small example.
+Let's make a small example.
 We'll start with the triangle shaders from the previous article.
 All we're going to do is change the shaders.

 ```js